-Lighted Christmas parade hosted by Iowa Park fire department
+Lighted Christmas parade hosted by Iowa Park Fire Department

 Supporting the Kids Christmas Program

-WICHITA FALLS, Texas (KAUZ) - Today Al Fox joined in to talk about the Iowa Park Fire Department’s upcoming fundraiser.
+WICHITA FALLS, Texas (KAUZ) - Today Al Fox joined us in the studio to talk about the Iowa Park Fire Department’s upcoming fundraiser.

 The 2023 Lighted Christmas parade that will be taking place on Friday, December 8 at 7 p.m. helps support the department’s Kids Christmas Program.

-To participate in the parade a monetary donation of a new toy is all that it costs, so that the toy can go towards the program.
-It will help provide Christmas for the children in need that are in the Iowa Park school district.
+To participate in the parade a monetary donation of a new toy is all that it costs so that the toy can go towards the program.
+It will help provide Christmas for the children in need who are in the Iowa Park school district.

 Be sure to join the fun and help support those in need this holiday season next Friday.